aiven/devportal/docs/platform/concepts/service_backups.rst

 About backups at Aiven
 ----------------------

 All Aiven services, except for Apache Kafka® and M3 Aggregator/Coordinator, have time-based backups that are encrypted and securely stored.
-Backups at Aiven are stored in the object storage of the cloud region where a service runs (for example, S3 for AWS or GCS for GCP).
+Backups at Aiven are stored in the object storage of the cloud region where the service is first created (for example, S3 for AWS or GCS for GCP).
+Notice that the backups are not migrated with the service in case of a change of cloud provider or AZ.
 You can check the location of your service's backups in `Aiven Console <https://console.aiven.io/>`_ > your service's homepage > **Backups**.

 The backup retention times vary based on the service and the selected service plan.